 Traditional node groups within UpGuard have been static in nature - without manual intervention, they would remain exactly as they were created until they were removed.
 While this is suitable for a number of use cases, they fail to effectively reflect the ever-changing state of many enterprises.
-To overcome this, we have introduced dynamic node groups: node groups whose members are defined by a pattern, rather than statically assigned.
+To overcome this, dynamic node groups contain nodes that are defined by a pattern or common attribute, rather than being statically assigned.
 This brings many of the advantages of static node groups, in addition to allowing node groups to grow or shrink as the composition of the enterprise changes.

 Creating a Dynamic Node Group

 Dynamic node group creation follows the same method as static node group creation, with a single additional step.
 To begin, hit the “Add Node Group” button from the “Nodes” page.

 You will then be presented with the standard node group creation page.
 To create a dynamic node group, simply enter any valid search query into the “Dynamic Group Query” field.
 This will cause any nodes that would be returned by that query to be automatically added to the group.
 Conversely, any nodes that fail to satisfy that query will be removed from the node group.